reelyactive/barnowl-minew/README.md

 For the Url parameter, substitute xxx.xxx.xxx.xxx for the IP address of the server running __barnowl-minew__.

-The JSON-LONG data format (which is the default and only option) does not specify the transmitterIdType (EUI-48 or RND-48) and therefore the raddec output will always have a transmitterIdType of 0, which represents "unknown".
+The JSON-LONG data format (which is the default and only option) does not specify the transmitterIdType (public or random address) and therefore the raddec output will always have a transmitterIdType of 0, which represents "unknown".

 Contributing